Madeira: Tourism

 Tourism is an important sector in the region's economy, contributing 20% to the region's GDP, providing support throughout the year for commercial, transport and other activities and constituting a significant market for local products.
 The share in Gross Value Added of hotels and restaurants (9%) also highlights this phenomenon.
 The island of Porto Santo, with its 9 km beach and its climate, is entirely devoted to tourism.

 Visitors are mainly from Europe, with Portuguese, British, German and French tourists providing the main contingents (2021).
 The average annual occupancy rate was 60.3% in 2008, reaching its maximum in March and April, when it exceeds 70%.

-The best time to visit Madeira is during spring and autumn for mild weather and fewer crowds, making it ideal for outdoor activities.
-Summer is perfect for beach lovers but can be crowded, while winter offers mild temperatures and fewer tourists, making it ideal for experiencing the island's waterfalls.

 Whale watching

 Whale watching has become very popular in recent years.
 Many species of dolphins, such as common dolphin, Atlantic spotted dolphin, striped dolphin, bottlenose dolphin, short-finned pilot whale, and whales such as Bryde's whale, sei whale, fin whale, sperm whale, and beaked whales can be spotted near the coast or offshore.